Roots of Subspecieism

 Sriram Sankararaman in a 2020 lecture speculating on which ancient hominid might be the source of the ~19% archaic admixture, mentioned the Iwo Elehru skulls found in Nigeria.
 Patrick Wadell, a professor of paleo-anthropology at Cornell University had dubbed the finds as Homo iwoelerueensi in a 2014 paper.
 Sankararaman suggested Homo iwoelerueensi morphologically was closest to Homo laetoli, ScienceDirect.com 1983, archaic Homo sapiens 120kya.
-Paleo-anthropologists including Chris Stringer and Katerina Harvati are split as to whether Homo iwoeerueensi are archaic hominids that went extinct 10kya or an entirely new as of yet undiscovered hominid species.
-There is a third intriguing possibility.
+Legendary paleo-anthropologists including Chris Stringer and Katerina Harvati are unsure as to whether Homo iwoelerueensi is an archaic hominid species that went extinct 10kya or just a variation of an archaic modern human.

 Whether a unique archaic hominid or a surviving near extinct species, the geography suggests a possible candidate for West Africa introgression.